Discover How to Become a Radio DJ, Talk Show Host, or Sports Broadcaster

 - No experience required

-Best of all, you'll be in a class of one - just you - receiving a hands-on, one-on-one customized training from your broadcasting mentor-instructor.
+Best of all, you'll be in a class of one - just you - receiving hands-on, one-on-one customized training from your broadcasting mentor-instructor.

 How Your Broadcaster Training Works?
 It's Easy as 1 - 2 - 3

 The process involved in pursuing your broadcaster training through BMG is fairly straightforward.
 Your training is customized with a quality mentor.
 Your training days and times are determined by you.
-You'll even choose the radio station in which you'll train.
+You'll even choose the radio station and formats in which you'll train.

 To get started, you'll want to:

 - Identify what your goals for broadcasting are.
-Do you want to become a radio dj, talk show host, newscaster or sports broadcaster?
+Do you want to become a radio DJ, talk show host, newscaster or sports broadcaster?
 After all, if you don't know what your eventual destination looks like, how will you know if you've ever arrived?

 - Closely examine the two primary training options below, and choose the best fit for your learning needs, schedule, and budget.
 A brief overview of those two training options are;